mieszku/avr-meos/README.md

 To make something done after specific delay, or periodicaly every time, you can use tasks system.
-To register new task, we need to create task function (prototype below), and give it as first argument to task_register, and then argument to it, then task delay and (optionally) task period.
+To register new task, we need to create task function (prototype below), and give it as first argument to task_register, then argument, delay and (optionally) task period.
 First task call will happen after $delay milliseconds, and it will repeats every $period time as long as task function returns value other than zero.

 uint8_t task_function (void* obj);